 As this measure was foreseen, the commons took care to finish and disperse their remonstrance, which they intended as a justification of their conduct to the people.
-The King likewise, on his part, published a declaration, where he gave the reasons of his disagreement with the parliament, and of their sudden dissolution, before they had time to conclude any one act.
-These papers furnished the partizans on both ades with ample matter of apology or of recrimination.
-But all impartial men judged, "That the commons, tho' they had not violated " any law, yet, by their unpliableness and independence, were insensibly chang-" ing, perhaps improving, the spirit and genius, while they preserved the forms, of the constitution: And that the King was acting altogether without any " plan; running on in a road, furrounded, on all fides, with the most danger-" ous precipices, and concerting no proper measures, either for submitting to " the obstinacy of the commons, or for subduing it."
+The King, likeways, on his part, published a declaration, where he gave the reasons of his disagreement with the parliament, and of their sudden diffolution, before they had time to conclude any one act.
+These papers furnished the partizans on both sides with ample matter of apology or of recrimination.
+But all impartial men judged, "That the commons, tho' they had not vi-" olated any law, yet, by their unpliableness and independance, were infensibly "changing, perhaps improving, the spirit and genius, while they preserved the "forms, of the constitution: And that the King was acting altogether with-"out any plan; blindly running on in a road, furrounded, on all hands, with "the most dangerous precipices, and concerting no proper measures, either for

-AFTER a breach with the parliament, which feemed fo difficult to repair, the only rational council, which Charles could purfue, was immediately to conclude a peace with Spain, and to render himself, as far as possible, independent of his people, who discovered so little inclination to support him, or rather who seem to have formed a determined refolution to abridge his authority.
-Nothing could be more easy in the execution than this measure, nor more agreeable to his own and to national interest: But besides the treaties and engagements, which he had entered into with Holland and with Denmark, the King's thoughts were, at this time, intirely averse to pacific councils.
-There are two circumstances in Charles's character, feemingly incompatible, which attended him during the whole course of his reign, and were in part the cause of all his misfortunes: He was very steddy and even obstinate in his purpose; and he was easily governed, by reason of his facility, and of his deference to men, much inferior to himself both in morals and understanding.
-His great ends he inflexibly maintained: But, the means of attaining them, he readily received from his ministers and favourites; tho' not always fortunate in his choice.
-The furious, impetuous Buckingham, inflamed with a defire of revenge for injuries, which he himself had committed, and animated with a love for glory, which he had not talents to merit, had, at this time, notwithstanding his profuse, licentious life, acquired an invincible ascendant over the virtuous and gentle temper of the King.
+" fubmitting to the obstinacy of the commons, or for subduing it".

-fures of the court.
+AFTER a breach with the parliament, which feemed fo difficult to repair, the only rational council, which Charles could purfue, was immediately to conclude a peace with Spain, and to render himself, as far as possible, independent of his people, who discovered so little inclination to support him.
+Nothing could be more easy in the execution than this measure, nor more agreeable to his own and to national interest: But, beside the treaties and engagements, which he had entered into with Holland and with Denmark, the King's thoughts were, at this time, intirely averse to pacific councils.
+There are two circumstances in his character, feemingly incompatible, which attended him during the whole courfe of his reign, and were the chief cause of all his misfortunes: He was very steddy and even obstinate in his purpose; and he was easily governed, by reason of his facility, and of his deference to men, much inferior to himself both in morals and understanding.
+His great ends he inflexibly maintained: But, the means of attaining them, he readily received from his ministers and favorites; tho' not always fortunate in his choice.
+The furious, impetuous Buckingham, inflamed with a defire of revenge for injuries, which himself had committed, and animated with a love for glory, which he had not talents to merit, had, at this time, notwithstanding his profuse, licentious life, acquired an invincible ascendant over the virtuous and gentle temper of the King.

-Violent mea- THE new councils, which Charles had mentioned to the parliament, were now to be tried, in order to supply his necessities.
-Had he possessed any military force, on which he could depend, 'tis not improbable, that he had, at once, taken off the mask, and governed without any regard to parliamentary privileges: So high an idea had he received of kingly prerogative, and so contemptible a notion.
+Violent meafures of the court.

-notion of the rights of those popular assemblies, from which, he very naturally thought, he had met with fuch ill ufage.
-But his army was new levied, ill paid, and worse disciplined; no wife superior to the militia, who were much more numerous, and who were, in a great measure, under the influence of the countrygentlemen.
-It behoved him, therefore, to proceed cautiously, and to cover his enterprizes under the pretence of antient precedents, which, confidering the great authority commonly enjoyed by his predeceffors, could not be wanting to him.
+THE new councils, which Charles had mentioned to the parliament, were now to be tried, in order to supply his necessities.
+Had he possessed any military force, on which he could depend; 'tis likely, that he had, at once, taken off the mask, and governed without any regard to the antient laws and constitution: So high an idea had he imbibed of kingly prerogative, and fo contemptible a notion of the privileges of those popular assemblies, from which, he thought, he had met with fuch ill usage.
+But his army was new levied, ill paid, and worse disciplined; no way superior to the militia, who were much more numerous, and who were, in a great measure, under the influence of the countrygentlemen.
+It behoved him, therefore, to proceed cautiously, and to cover his enterprizes under the pretext of antient precedents; tho', it must be confessed, the veil could not possibly be thiner and more transparent.